emmanuelnk/RESTful-Typescript-Koa/README.md

 - The entry point for the server is `src/server.ts`
 - Program flow: `server` --> `routes` --> `Services --> ` `controllers` --> `Entities`
 - `Entities` are defined with and validated by TypeORM
+- Custom Middlewares are in the `src/middleware` folder
+- Database connection functions are in `src/providers/connections`
+- Schemas for modelling and validation are in `src/schemas`
+- Functions used in other parts of the program are in `src/libraries`
+- Custom Interfaces for Typescript Types are in `src/interfaces`
 - Tests are in the `test` folder

 ### API Design
 This project follows scalable project structure and RESTful best practices.

 - The `routes` call controllers
-- The `controllers` choose what services to call.
-No business logic goes here
+- The `controllers` choose what `services` to execute.
+No business logic goes in the `controllers`
 - The `services` handle the business logic as well as database layer access.
 - `entites` contain the entity models for database access